rockymadden/circleci-cli/README.md

 Core Commands:
-  artifacts    List the artifacts produced by a given build for a given project await        Await success or failure of a given build for a given project build        Details of a given build for a given project builds       Details of all builds for a given project cancel       Cancel a given build for a given project
+  artifacts    List the artifacts produced by a given build for a given project build        Details of a given build for a given project builds       Details of all builds for a given project cancel       Cancel a given build for a given project